-- We estimate Medicaid disenrollment by looking at historical Medicaid data over the past several years to estimate the enrollment increase due to the PHE.
+We estimate Medicaid disenrollment by looking at historical Medicaid data over the past several years to estimate the enrollment increase due to the PHE.
 We assume some of the enrollment growth during the PHE remains, but enrollment will revert closer to pre-PHE levels.
-Further, we assume that beneficiaries disenrolled from Medicaid who transition to the individual market will all be PTC-eligible. - We assume beneficiaries disenrolled from Medicaid will enroll in employer-sponsored and individual coverage or become uninsured approximately in proportion to current market sizes (i.e., proportional allocation). - We assume the expiration of ARP subsidies at the end of 2025 will result in some current individual market enrollees transitioning to uninsured PTC-eligible status because required out-of-pocket premiums will increase for many enrollees. - Moreover, given the structure of ARP subsidies, specifically that those with incomes over 400% FPL are eligible for subsidies, the ending of ARP subsidies will make these enrollees ineligible for subsidies.
-Hence, a material portion of the uninsured over 400% FPL move into the uninsured non-PTC-eligible segment.
+Further, we assume that beneficiaries disenrolled from Medicaid who transition to the individual market will all be PTC-eligible.

+19 CMS has estimated an increase of 1 million individual market enrollees nationwide due to this change.